If you own pets that visit the indoors – You have pet hair! We all know it can get embarrassing in a heartbeat during certain parts of the year.

 2. Carpet Rake – Rake the Hair

 3. Pumice Stone – Scrub carpeted surfaces

-4. Window Squeegy Works Wonders
+4. Window Squeezy Works Wonders

-5. Do it Yourself Large Lint Roller
+5. Do it Yourself Large Lint Roller ( Sticky Tape)

 6. Get Pet hair off Clothing trick

 How do you get hair remover in the laundry?
 In the Dryer!
 Sometimes you can solve some issues such as blankets etc., by simply tossing it in the dryer for a cycle, and it will collect the pet hair in the lint catcher and save you money on sticky tape overall long as you have a few minutes.

 Hair all over your black dress pants?
 Throw it in the dryer with a fabric sheet before you toss it in the washing machine if the dog hair is finely woven into the fabric.
 It’s a cheat when you don’t have a lint brush handy to remove dog hair from clothing, or when the company is coming to stay in your guest room, toss the fresh linen into the dryer to remove hair and fur.